Thado Minbya: Early life

 Thado Minbya was born Rahula to Princess Soe Min Kodawgyi of Sagaing and Viceroy Thado Hsinhtein of Tagaung in 1345.
 From his mother's side, he was a grandson of King Saw Yun, the founder of the Sagaing Kingdom, and nephew of then reigning king Kyaswa as well as a great grandson of King Thihathu of Pinya and King Kyawswa of Pagan.
 From his father's side, he was descended from a line of hereditary rulers of Tagaung from the House of Thado.
 According to British colonial period scholarship, his father was an ethnic Shan and his mother was mostly Shan; however some have argued that no extant chronicle or archaeological evidence supports the conjecture.
 The prince had two younger sisters: Shin Saw Gyi and Saw Omma.
 His father died soon after the birth of Saw Omma.
 His mother remarried to Thihapate, a grandnephew of Queen Pwa Saw of Pagan.
 In 1352, Thihapate became king of Sagaing.

 Prince Rahula grew up in Sagaing during the small kingdoms period of Myanmar (Burma).
-The country had disintegrated into several small kingdoms since the fall of Pagan Empire in 1287.
+The country had disintegrated into several small kingdoms since the fall of the Pagan Empire in 1287.
 Central Burma itself had been split into two rival kingdoms, Sagaing and Pinya, and ruled by two rival branches of the House of Myinsaing since 1315.
 Sagaing ruled north and west of the Irrawaddy while Pinya ruled south and east of the main artery.
 The two states were never too strong to begin with but starting in 1359, they began to face a serious existential threat in the form of massive raids from the northern Shan State of Maw.
 In response, King Thihapate appointed his 15-year-old stepson governor of Tagaung, the northernmost territory, 200 km north of Sagaing, with the title of Thado Minbya.
 The king reasoned that it was a suitable appointment as Thado Minbya's father had been the hereditary ruler of the garrison town.